chrisbuckshaw/portfolio/README.md

-# Google Security Certificate Projects
+# Google Security Certificate Project

-Began course on 7/5/23.
+Began the course on 7/5/23.
-Very exciting.